dsobral/ADER17S/material/ADER17_practical.md

 Finally, another alternative is to use cDNA sequences directly as a reference.
 This is sometimes the only alternative, when full good quality genomes are not available.
 The presence of multiple alternative transcripts can make the alignment more difficult, but more recent approaches can actually take this information in consideration.
 We can also select collections of cDNAs that are relevant for our analysis (eg. focusing on protein-coding cDNAs, and/or choosing a single representative cDNA per gene).

-**Task**: Obtain genomic fasta for Drosophila melanogaster from the Ensembl website (click on the Downloads tab on the top, and then on Download data via FTP).
-Finally, also download a fasta with cDNA.
+**TASK**: Obtain genomic fasta for Drosophila melanogaster from the Ensembl website (click on the Downloads tab on the top, and then on Download data via FTP).
+Also download a fasta with cDNA.
 Take note of the Ensembl version, as well as the version of your genome (in case later you want to integrate data that is not from Ensembl).
 Look for the genomic and cDNA fasta from ENSEMBL for the species relevant for your particular project, if you have one.
 Note that the main Ensembl site only contains data for vertebrate species, and a few other non-vertebrate species.
-Ensembl also has other sister sites for non-vertebrate species, namely bacteria, fungi, plants, metazoa, and protists.
+Ensembl also has other sister sites for non-vertebrate species, namely [bacteria](https://bacteria.ensembl.org), [fungi](https://fungi.ensembl.org/), [plants](https://plants.ensembl.org), [metazoa](https://metazoa.ensembl.org), and [protists](https://protists.ensembl.org).

 ## <a id="LO5.2">LO 5.2 - Alignment software: hisat; bwa; salmon</a>